 • Assign/allow for leadership roles during • Allow copying from paper/book.

-Assign/allow for leadership roles during collaborative work and in other learning activities.
+collaborative work and in other learning activities.
 Give student a copy of the class notes.

-conaborative work and in other learning activities.
 Provide written and oral instructions.

 Differentiate reading levels of texts (e.g.,

 Newsela).

 • Shorten assignments.

-• Read directions aloud to student.
+Read directions aloud to student.

-• Give oral clues or prompts.
+Give oral clues or prompts.

-• Record or type assignments.
+Record or type assignments.

-• Adapt worksheets/packets.
+Adapt worksheets/packets.

-• Create alternate assignments.
+Create alternate assignments.

 • Have student enter written assignments in criterion,

 where they can use the planning maps to help get

 them started and receive feedback after it is

 submitted.

 • Allow student to resubmit assignments.

 • Use small group instruction.

 • Simplify language.

-• Provide scaffolded vocabulary and vocabulary
+Provide scaffolded vocabulary and vocabulary

 lists.

-Demonstrate concepts possibly through the use of
+• Demonstrate concepts possibly through the use of

 visuals.

 • Use manipulatives.

-Emphasize critical information by highlighting it
+• Emphasize critical information by highlighting it

 for the student.

+• Use graphic organizers.

-Pre-teach or pre-view vocabulary.
-Provide student with a list of prompts or contenso
+• Pre-teach or pre-view vocabulary.

 • Provide student with a list of prompts or sentence

 starters that they can use when completing a

 written assignment.

 • Provide audio versions of the textbooks.

-• Highlight textbooks/study guides.
+Highlight textbooks/study guides.

 • Use supplementary materials.

 • Give assistance in note taking

-Use adapted/modified textbooks.
+• Use adapted/modified textbooks.

 Allow use of computer/word processor.

 • Allow student to answer orally, give extended time

 (time-and-a-half).

-• Allow tests to be given in a separate location (with
+Allow tests to be given in a separate location (with

 the ESL teacher).

 Allow additional time to complete assignments

 and/or assessments.

-• Read question to student to clarify.
+Read question to student to clarify.

-• Provide a definition or synonym for words on a test
+Provide a definition or synonym for words on a test

 that do not impact the validity of the exam.

-• Modify the format of assessments.
+Modify the format of assessments.

 Shorten test length or require only selected test

 items.

 Create alternative assessments.

 On an exam other than a spelling test, don't take

 points off for spelling errors.

+points on for spennig citors.

-Unit Title: Rhythm
+Unit Title: Tone and Intonation